heidihendry/camelot/doc/scale.rst

 aspects to memory in Camelot: the physical memory available, and the memory available to the JVM heap.

-The most important consideration is the memory available to the JVM heap.
+The most important consideration is maximum size of the JVM heap.
+Regardless of how much physical memory is available to a machine, Camelot may only use the memory available in the JVM heap (and some small additional amounts, as per other JVM configurations), and this is something must be configured manually for large datasets.
-Regardless of how much physical memory is available to a machine, Camelot may only use the memory available in the JVM heap (and some small additional amounts, as per other JVM configurations).

 The JVM heap size should not exceed the size of physical memory available, and ideally should not impinge upon the resources required by other applications on the machine Camelot is running upon.

 There are a number of ways to set the JVM Heap size.
 We recommend setting it via the command line (which may be in a script for convenience and